jvsteiner/flask-in-a-can/README.md

 knockout.js 2.2.1

-knockout mapping plugin
+knockout mapping plugin 2.4.1

 The helper is set to use a CDN link when config.PRODUCTION == True, and serve from /static otherwise.
-You will need to obtain local copies to work in development mode.
+You will need to obtain local copies to work offline in development mode (or change config.PRODUCTION = False and work online).

 This project includes templates for registration, signin, password reset, password change, and user profile I based it off mattupstate/flask-security-example, and added some other functionality that I commonly use.
 Hope you find it helpful.